opro/opro_iphone_demo/readme.md

 $ open "oPRO-Demo.xcworkspace"
 ```

 ## Run

 Make sure the target is oPRO-Demo, build and run the program.
-When the app launches you can enter your credentials that you signed up for http://opro-demo.herokuapp.com/users/sign_up or if you don't want to enter your own credentials you can randomly generate some and have them returned to the iOS application (this is for demo purposes only, never do this in a real app).
+You can sign up for the service with your own credentials at http://opro-demo.herokuapp.com/users/sign_up or you can randomly generate some and have them returned to the iOS application (this is for demo purposes only, never do this in a real app) by pressing the "Create a Random user" button.
 Once you have entered a valid email and password, click the "log in" button and you will be taken to a form where you can edit that user account.

 Change some fields on that page and click "done" this will send an authenticated `PUT` request to the server as a user.
 The changed fields will be saved on the server and a json representation will be returned to the iOS client for your verification.

+If you close the application and re-open it you will see that the "log in" button is enabled already and you can do so without having to re-enter your user credentials, we can do this because we are saving the access token to disk and reading it in on application start.

 ## Next Steps

-This demo is purposfully bare bones, it is intended to be simple in nature, but to demonstrate token exchange and making authenticated requests.
+This demo is purposefully bare bones, it is intended to be simple in nature, but to demonstrate token exchange and making authenticated requests.
 You could fork this project and add additional API endpoints to the client.
 You can use this project as the boilerplate for your own iOS client for an oPRO backed website.

-Typically you would want to store this token on the iOS device, so the next time a user opens the app, they don't have to re-enter their credentials.

 Make sure to replace the `oClientBaseURLString` the `oClientID` and `oClientSecret` in your `OproAPIClient.h`